Forming an ESOP

 Air Tractor Inc. is a United States aircraft manufacturer based in Olney, Texas.
 Founded in 1978, the company manufactures agricultural aircraft.
 When founder, Leland Snow looked to sell his business, he turned to an Employee Stock Ownership Plan ensuring his business stayed local and that his legacy lived on.

-Harpoon Brewery's ESOP Story
+Making the Right Choice: Harpoon Brewery’s ESOP Story

 Hear the story about how one of the first craft breweries in the nation became one of the most successful employee owned breweries in the world.

-Bob's Red Mill ESOP Story
+Providing Company Stability: Bob’s Red Mill ESOP Story

 You may recognize him from the cover of your favorite flour or oatmeal, Bob Moore, founder of Bob's Red Mill, based in Portland, OR, tells the story of his company's transition to employee ownership through an ESOP.

-Mid South Building Supply’s ESOP Story
+Preparing for the Future: Mid South Building Supply’s ESOP Story

 From orphan to owner and then finally deciding to secure his legacy and transition his company to an ESOP, the founder of Mid South Building Supply, Norman Rales, had a monumental impact on the future of his company and the people who work there.
 Hear from the new owners (the employees) about how being an ESOP company impacts them every day.